PURPOSE OF DISCIPLINARY CANONS

-The Intake Officer conducts an investigation and decides if the allegations would constitute an offense, if they were true.
+The Intake Officer conducts an initial inquiry and decides if the allegations would constitute an offense, if they were presumed to be true.
 If the answer is “Yes”, the matter is then forwarded to the Reference Panel.
 A series of conversations then begins.
 An agreement may be reached during any stage of the conversations.
 The goal at every stage of conversation is to reach an accord, a written resolution which is negotiated and agreed among the parties.
 If an agreement is not reached at a particular stage, the matter proceeds to the next stage of conversation.

 The stages of conversation are:

-- A Reference Panel made up of the Intake Officer, Chancellor, Bishop and President of the Disciplinary Board
+- A Reference Panel made up of the Intake Officer, Bishop Diocesan, and President of the Disciplinary Board

 - A Conference Panel made up of one to three members of the Disciplinary Board